ghnail/rhood/README.md

 ```bash
 docker run -it -p 8090:8090 -p 8081:8081 -v /var/rhood_proxy/cache:/data/rhood/cache ghnail/rhood_proxy
 ```
-The proxy is 8081, the web interface address is 8090.
+The proxy port is 8081, the web interface address is localhost:8090.

-To test it with the actions from section 3.1.
+You can perform actions from section 3.1 to test it.

 # 4. How to build

+You can also build the app from sources.

 You need a number of software tools:
 - golang environment
 - git
 - youtube-dl

-and if you want to set up separate box:
+and if you want to set up a separate box with a proxy:
 - lxc
 - ansible